 ”Mom, I’d love to visit. . .
-That place. . . hmmm. . . the city we visited that one time. . . when I fell down sledding. . .
+That place. . . hmmm. . . the city we visited that one time. . . when I fell down the hill sledding. . .
 We visited relatives. . .
 They owned a dog. . .
 Do you remember?
 It’s on the tip of my tongue, but I can’t get it out!”

 Problems with word retrieval or word-finding can manifest in different ways, suddenly being at a loss for words, trouble remembering how a word sounds, or saying a similar but wrong word are a few issues dyslexic people struggle with.
-These stumbling blocks are some of the most common signs of dyslexia, and they aren’t isolated to the spoken word.
+These stumbling blocks are some of the most common signs of dyslexia and aren’t isolated to the spoken word.
 Writing can present similar problems.

 How Dyslexia Affects Social Skills